nkittsteiner/readable/README.md

 This project uses yarn for building.
 You can use npm if you like.

+You need to download / clone and install the API Server for this project [https://github.com/udacity/reactnd-project-readable-starter]

+Then install dependencies and start the API server:

+- `cd api-server`
+- `npm install`
+- `node server`

-First run  `$ yarn`
+Then in another console window open `readable` frontent project and run  `$ yarn`

-Then `$ yarn start` to start the application
+Finally `$ yarn start` to start the application

-Note: You need a version of the Backend server `reactnd-project-readable-starter` running before start the app.